arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/01.user-manual/content.md

 ```
 The above method will check if there is an EMR or SSR expansion connected in the `i` index from the five admitted.
 If any is found in the asked index, the expansion `mechExp` or `stsolidExp` turns to true.
 This will ensure which expansion the read value belongs to.

-After the Opta® controller is programmed with the example sketch, open the Arduino IDE Serial Monitor and you will see each input voltage as follows:
+After the Opta™ controller is programmed with the example sketch, open the Arduino IDE Serial Monitor and you will see each input voltage as follows:

 ```
 Expansion[0]: type DIGITAL [Mechanical], I2C address: 11